Step by step photo tutorial on how to make Lucha Libre masks and template to download.

 - Cut out your template.
 If you like you can add some glitter and sparkles to your mask.

 - Stick the two side panels with masking tape on the back of the mask as shown.

 - Glue the middle panels together with a glue stick.
 Secure on the back with masking tape.

 - Attach a length of string or ribbon on either side of your mask, or a stick to use as a photo prop.

 - Hooray!
 Your 3D paper mask is ready.
 Let’s wrestle.
 Raaaa!
 You are now a Luchador!

 Download the masks as part of our Cinco de Mayo printable pack

+As well as our colorful printable masks we thought it would be fun to include a blank 3d paper masks template to color in yourself.
 Are you also looking for the Lucha Libre mask color-in template featured in the photo below?